LiveSwitch Server consists of three server components:

 Estimating exactly the number of servers you need depends on expected concurrency.
 It doesn't matter how many users you have—it matters how many users you expect to have active at the same time.

 As a general best practice, concurrency is estimated using the 100:10:1 rule, which states that for every 1,000 named users, 100 are quite active, and about 10 are concurrent at any given point in time.
 Using 32,000 as a starting point, that means we need to plan for 3,200 active users and 320 concurrent at any moment in time.

 In general, you can expect one Media Server, on the equivalent of an AWS-EC2 c4.large (2xCPU, 4 GB RAM) instance, to handle ~100 concurrent connections in SFU mode with a standard 480p stream.
 So, to handle the load described here, you would require at least four Media Servers in a clustered environment.

-A single Gateway can handle a lot of traffic, far more than our example of 320 concurrent connections.
+A single Gateway can handle a lot more traffic than 320 concurrent connections.
 We run our demo environment Gateway on the equivalent of an AWS-EC2 c5.xlarge (4xCPU, 8 GB RAM), and it can handle thousands of concurrent clients.
-That said, we recommend running two Gateways behind a standard load balancer for redundancy purposes.
+We recommend running two Gateways behind a standard load balancer for redundancy purposes.

 How Many Server Instances Do You Need for SFU connections?

 It varies significantly from use case to use case.
 Currently, LiveSwitch can handle ~50 connections per virtual CPU for audio/video connections with 720p video (or less).